Skip to content

 Fáskrúðsfjörður dishes up a Gallic surprise in the middle of the Eastfjords: a strong historical connection to France that today is showcased and cele

-Fljótsdalur is a valley in Austurland, named after Lagarfljót lake, which flows through it.
-The valley is deep and wide, has calm weather and beautifu
+Fljótsdalur is a valley in Austurland, named after Lake Lagarfljót, which flows through it.
+The valley is renowned for its awe-inspiring landscapes an

 Mjóifjörður